Prisoners and suicidal thoughts

 Make a list of positive things

-It might be hard to think of things right now, but give it a go.
+It might be hard to think of things right now but you can try.
 Think about what’s good about you.
 For example, are you kind?
 Are you helpful?
 Are you hard working?

-Think about what’s good in your life.
+Think about good things.
 For example, are you doing a course or a job in prison?
 Do you have people you can talk to?
 Are you looking forward to anything coming up in the future?

 Make a list of what helped when you were feeling low before